 As you know, neglecting your health and well-being is a huge mistake.
-When you aren’t getting enough sleep, eating a healthy diet, or exercising, you feel more like a sloth.
+When you aren’t getting enough sleep, eating a healthy diet, or exercising, you feel more like a scheduling events.
 You’re tired and don’t have the energy or stamina to get through the day.
 You’re immune system also gets jeopardized.
 And, you may struggle with mental health concerns like depression, stress, and anxiety.

 In other words, when you don’t take care of yourself, it’s much easier to procrastinate because you’re just not up to it mentally or physically.
 To change that, swap out those unhealthy habits and replace them with healthier options.

 I’d also add, that as an entrepreneur, you should also add a self-care routine to your calendar.
 I know that it’s challenging to step away from your business.
 But, you need time away to do the things you enjoy outside of work to make you happier and more energized.